ryanprinster/recontextualization/README.md

 - `evaluation-metric-gaming/` - Mitigating General Evaluation Gaming
 - `test-case-hacking` - Preventing Test Case Hacking in Code Generation
 - `deception-evasion-honesty/` - Preventing Learned Evasion of a Lie Detector
+- `sycophantic-post-training/` - Mitigating Emergence of Sycophancy in Post-training

 Please refer to the individual README files in each subdirectory for specific setup and execution instructions.